 12. Save Money!

 Sweet Potatoes can be expensive!
 Especially if they are not the common variety.
 Recently the Red and White ones were over $9 p/k at my local store.
-With their ease to grow and abundant production, the Sweet Potato is such an economical plant to grow in your home garden.
+With their ease of growth and abundant production, Sweet Potato is such an economical plant to grow in your home garden.

 As you can see I could talk about growing sweet potatoes all day!
 They are my favourite permaculture plant because they are versatile and have so many benefits and interconnected relationships within the garden.

 If you have any questions about growing, harvesting or propagating sweet potatoes please leave me a comment below.
 If you found this content helpful please share it with your friends.
 Sharing my articles will help me inspire and help more people to start growing their own food.
 Every little bit counts towards growing and inspiring a greener world.

 DISCLAIMER: Links included on this page might be affiliate links.
 If you purchase a product or service with the links that I provide I may receive a small commission.
 There is no additional charge to you!
 Thank you for supporting my blog so I can continue to provide you with free content each week.

 DISCLAIMER: Links included in this description might be affiliate links.
 If you purchase a product or service with the links that I provide I may receive a small commission.
 There is no additional charge to you!
 Thank you for supporting my page so I can continue to provide you with free content!